Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 While much of this is conjecture, what is obvious is the building's striking harmony and purity of design.
 As for the interior and its stunning painted cupola, we'll leave that for another time...

-Just as we call Lyon the world's gastronomic capital, we can claim Bordeaux is the wine capital of the world.
+Just as we call Lyon the world's gastronomic capital, we could claim Bordeaux is its wine capital.

-Its reputation comes from its world-famous vineyards, of course, but also from its newly (2016) minted wine museum, which uses sophisticated technology to educate visitors through its workshops, exhibitions and tastings.
+Its reputation comes from the many world-famous vineyards nearby, of course, but also from its newly (2016) minted wine museum, which uses sophisticated technology to educate visitors through its workshops, exhibitions and tastings.

 The building is famous for its design.
 According to Archello, the architectural website, the architects from XTU "designed a space shaped by symbols of identity: gnarled vine stock, wine swirling in a glass, eddies on the Garonne.
 Every detail of the architecture evokes wine’s soul and liquid nature: 'seamless roundness, intangible and sensual'."

-This was not a simple project to pull together – it took three years and required 9000 m3 of concrete and 574 individually unique arches to hold thousands of sheets of glass and aluminium for its soaring structure.
+This was not a simple project to pull together – it took three years and required 9000 square meters (nearly 100,000 square feet) of concrete and 574 unique arches to hold thousands of sheets of glass and aluminium for its soaring structure.

 Less esoterically, you could head straight for the wine shop, where more than 10,000 bottles from 70 countries are available for purchase.